Gossip Girl: Fashion

 Gossip Girl was very influential on fashion for teenage and young adult women.
 The show was intended in part as a way for fashion companies to market their products.
-Some brands paid a fee, and the show's Web site provided referral links so viewers could purchase items they saw on television.
+Some brands paid a fee, and the show's website provided referral links so viewers could purchase items they saw on television.
 In 2009, Anna Sui created a line inspired by Gossip Girl.
 Daman, who based his costumes on what Manhattan private-school students wore, said that by the sixth season the show was "getting one-of-a-kind couture from Paris", because "they wanted their wares on Blake Lively".

 On September 16, 2011, it was announced that Warner Bros. and label Romeo & Juliet Couture had partnered to create Gossip Girls official clothing line inspired by lead characters Serena van der Woodsen and Blair Waldorf.
 The launch of the fashion line took place on September 26, 2011, the same day as the premiere of the fifth season.

 Cosmetics online retailer Birchbox and Gossip Girl have teamed up to create a special Birchbox edition filled with beauty products inspired by the show.
 The products were chosen by Gossip Girls makeup department head, Amy Tagliamonti, and hair department head, Jennifer Johnson.

+Throughout the series, the characters' connections to the New York fashion world are emphasized through cameos from significant figures including designers and celebrities, often playing themselves.
+Vera Wang designs Blair's wedding dress and makes an appearance during a fitting.
+In one episode, Tim Gunn plays himself in an episode where he reviews Jenny's designs and Isaac Mizrahi chats with Lily, a purported acquaintance.
+Rachel Zoe memorably falls and knocks a chocolate fondue fountain on herself at Blair's birthday party.
+When Serena defers attending Brown, she seeks internships at Marchesa, with Georgina Chapman, and at Tory Burch.